sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Notes:

-Add Policy on Service and Digital's requirement 4.4.2.5 Open access to digital tools (language that the public service need access to modern tools, without extensive procurement barriers)
+Add Policy on Service and Digital requirement 4.4.2.5 Open access to digital tools (language that the public service need access to modern tools, without extensive procurement barriers)

 ## 5. Governing Principles